 The Hod Maden project is located in northeastern Turkey within the Eastern Pontides metallogenic belt.
-Gold-copper mineralization in the Main Zone at Hod Maden is multi stage and includes massive sulphide mineralization and breccia hosted mineralization.
-The project has a Mineral Reserve from May 2018 of 9.1 million tonnes at an average grade of 8.9 g/t Au and 1.4% Cu for 2.6 million ounces Au and 129,000 tonnes Cu in the Proven and Probable (2.6 g/t AuEq cut-off).
+Gold-copper mineralization in the Main Zone at Hod Maden is multi-stage and includes massive sulphide mineralization and breccia hosted mineralization.
+The project has a Mineral Reserve from May 2018 of 9.1 million tonnes at an average grade of 8.9 g/t gold and 1.4% copper for 2.6 million ounces of gold and 129,000 tonnes of copper in the Proven and Probable (2.6 g/t AuEq cut-off).

 The Southern Zone was discovered in 2016 and is located approximately 300 metres south of the Main Zone.
 The Southern Zone gold-copper mineralization is hosted dominantly in dacitic volcanic rocks and breccias.
 Pyrite is the dominant sulphide phase with relatively minor chalcopyrite.

 A Pre-Feasibility Study was released in 2018 and considered an underground mine with a processing rate of 900,000 tonnes per annum.
 The base case has a mine life of 11 years with average annual production of 266,000 ounces of AuEq per year at an average head grade of 11.9 g/t AuEq.
 The average recovery is expected to be 77% for gold and 94% for copper.

 Upfront capital expenditure is estimated at $272 million and once the mine is up and running the all-in sustaining costs are estimated to be $374 per ounce on a co-product basis.
 The post-tax NPV, using a 5% discount rate, is $1.1 billion with an internal rate of return of 50%.

 A conference call was held on June 27, 2018 to further discuss the Hod Maden PFS results.